longmanz/scSLIDE/README.md

 - **destiny**: Diffusion map analysis
 - **ggplot2, dplyr, tidyr, RColorBrewer**: Visualization and data manipulation

+## Tutorial
+A tutorial for running the scSLIDE package is provided [here](https://longmanz.github.io/scSLIDE/).

 ## Citation

 If you use scSLIDE in your research, please cite: